DevPhusion/DevPhusion/README.md

 I've been coding ever since I was small, coding is like an art form to me, it is my way of expressing creativity

-I've worked on many projects, most of them are private however I do make some of my repositories public.
+I've worked on many projects, most of them are private, however I do make some of my repositories public.
 My proudest work is [Fusion Engine](https://github.com/DevPhusion/FusionEngine) which I've been working on for a while.

 **Fun facts**
 - I am a big fan of anime, manga